 Please see our Admissions Policy 2024-2025.

 The Admissions Policy for 2022-2023 had an approved variation due to church closure in 2020.
 This is Footnote 4 on P4:

 “In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.”

 Stockton Local Authority can be contacted for information regarding school places and any appeals processes.
 The LA organises school place appeals.
 Further information can also be found on the school’s Admissions page.

-Our SIAMS inspection was rated as Outstanding in April 2016.
+Our SIAMS inspection rated our school as Excellent in March 2023.
 Please click here for a copy of the report.